oculus-samples/Unreal-HandGameplay/Plugins/OculusHandTools/README.md

 ### Pushing Buttons

-The *PushButtonBaseBP* class implements logic for a button that can be pushed with the player's pointer finger.
-The button moves with the finger and makes clicking sounds when pushed in all the way.
-You can set up the response to the button press using the *OnButtonPress* event.
+The *PushButtonBaseBP* class handles buttons pushed by the player’s pointer finger.
+The button moves with the finger and plays clicking sounds when fully pressed.
+Use the *OnButtonPress* event to define the button’s response.

-You may notice that in the Box component, the collision channel is set to *FingerTip*.
-Looking at the *HandsCharacterBase*, you'll see the *RightFingerTip* component uses this same collision channel.
+The button’s Box component uses the *FingerTip* collision channel.
+The *RightFingerTip* component in *HandsCharacterBase* uses the same channel.

-Note that buttons require the following in your project's *DefaultEngine.ini*:
+Add this to your project's *DefaultEngine.ini*:

 ```ini
 [/Script/Engine.CollisionProfile]